JJshome/Smart-Orb/README.md

 - **Software Code**: The software code in this repository is released under the MIT License, allowing for modification, distribution, and use in both private and commercial software projects.
 - **Core Technology**: The underlying technology, methodologies, processes, and hardware designs described in this repository are proprietary to Ucaretron Inc. and protected by pending patent applications.
 Commercial use of these aspects requires explicit permission from Ucaretron Inc.

-For licensing inquiries or commercial use permissions, please contact: licensing@ucaretron.com

 ## Contributing